cloudinary-community/gatsby-transformer-cloudinary/README.md

 ## 📤 Upload Local Images and Add Gatsby Image Support

-Upload local images to Cloudinary and skip the use of gatsby-transformer-sharp to speed up your build process and take advantage of Cloudinary's transformations:
+If you upload local images to Cloudinary and skip the gatsby-transformer-sharp you speed up your build process and enjoy Cloudinary's transformations:

-- A `CloudinaryAsset` node is created for each image.
+- You create a `CloudinaryAsset` node for each image.
-- The `gatsbyImageData` resolver is added to each node by default.
+- You add a `gatsbyImageData` resolver to each node by default.

-The configuration and example in this section assumes you have a folder with images placed in the root of your project.
+This configuration and example assumes you have your images folder in the root of your project.

 ### Install packages